In June 2012, the White House Council for Community Solutions issued a report on Opportunity Youth.

 In 2014, the Council decided to turn the momentum for our work into a national grassroots movement that would have greater influence through its numbers, would provide leadership opportunities for large numbers of low-income young people, and would generate dynamic civic engagement locally and nationally.
 We named the new movement Opportunity Youth United and launched it publicly at Citizen University’s annual summit in Seattle in March 2015.

 In August 2015, we successfully organized CEO Roundtables at the Chicago launch of the 100K Opportunities Initiative creating a deep conversation across age, class, and race that impressed the CEO’s with the talents of opportunity youth.
 The many corporations in the 100K Initiative had then committed to hiring 100,000 opportunity youth; they have now committed to one million.
 We continue to support their job fairs and hiring efforts in the cities they have prioritized.

 In 2015 we began to organize locally through the creation of Community Action Teams, starting in Boston with Teen Empowerment as the anchor organization to test the concept.
 Then we spread steadily to new communities, establishing 12 CATs in 2017.
-We are headed toward 20 in 2018.
-These CATs are organizing locally, and steadily expanding.
+There are currently 19 CATs, expanding steadily.
+These CATs are organizing locally and continuing to grow.
 (Learn more about our CATs.)

-Opportunity Youth United is made possible due to the commitment and support of our members, staff, national Sponsoring Organizations, CAT anchor organizations, partners, funders, and Tides, our host organization.
-Learn more: Who We Are.
+Opportunity Youth United is made possible due to the commitment and support of our members, staff, national Sponsoring Organizations, Community Action Team anchor organizations, partners, funders, and Tides, our host organization.
+Learn more: Who We Are

 Opportunity Youth United is a national movement of young people and allies working to increase opportunity and decrease poverty in America.
 It is supported by many sponsors, partners, and funders.